wildfly/quickstart/README.md

 #### Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server with the Custom Configuration Options

 1. Open a command line and navigate to the root of the JBoss directory.
 2. The following shows the command line to start the server.
-Replace the CUSTOM_OPTIONS with the commands specified in the quickstart.
+Replace the CUSTOM_OPTIONS with the custom optional parameters specified in the quickstart.

             For Linux:   JBOSS_HOME/bin/standalone.sh CUSTOM_OPTIONS
             For Windows: JBOSS_HOME\bin\standalone.bat CUSTOM_OPTIONS